-Foods and medications can change the color of your urine.
-But a color change could be a sign of disease.
+Foods and medicines can change the color of urine.
+But a color change also could be a sign of disease.

-Normal urine color varies, depending on how much water you drink.
-Fluids dilute the yellow pigments in urine, so the more you drink, the clearer your urine looks.
-When you drink less, the color becomes more concentrated.
-Severe dehydration can produce urine the color of amber.
+The regular color of urine varies.
+It depends on how much water you drink.
+Fluids dilute the yellow pigments in urine.
+So the more you drink, the clearer your urine looks.
+When you drink less, the yellow color becomes stronger.

-But urine can turn colors far beyond what's normal, including red, blue, green, dark brown and cloudy white.
+But urine can turn colors far beyond what's typical, including:

-Discolored urine is often caused by medications, certain foods or food dyes.
-In some cases, though, changes in urine color can be caused by specific health problems.
+A change in urine color is often caused by certain medicines, foods or food dyes.
+Sometimes it's caused by a health problem.

-Despite its alarming appearance, red urine isn't necessarily serious.
+Red urine isn't always a sign of a serious health problem.
 Red or pink urine can be caused by:

 Blue or green urine can be caused by:

-Urinary tract infections and kidney stones can cause urine to appear cloudy or murky.
+Urinary tract infections and kidney stones can cause urine to look cloudy or murky.

 Your urinary system includes the kidneys, ureters, bladder and urethra.
 The urinary system removes waste from the body through urine.
 The kidneys are located toward the back of the upper abdomen.
 They filter waste and fluid from the blood and produce urine.
 Urine moves from the kidneys through narrow tubes to the bladder.
 These tubes are called the ureters.
 The bladder stores urine until it's time to urinate.
 Urine leaves the body through another small tube called the urethra.

-Discolored urine that isn't the result of foods or medications could be caused by a medical condition that affects urine color.
-Factors that put you at risk of medical conditions that can affect urine color include:
+A change in urine color that isn't due to foods or medicine could be caused by a health problem.
+Some things that put you at risk of health problems that can affect urine color are:

-Treatment, if needed, will depend on the condition that causes the change in urine color.
+Treatment, if needed, will depend on the health problem that causes the change in urine color.

-When you're dehydrated, your urine becomes more concentrated and darker in color.
+When you're dehydrated, your urine becomes darker in color.
 If this happens, it might mean you need more fluids.
 Make sure you drink enough fluids daily to stay hydrated and keep yourself healthy.

 You'll likely start by seeing your primary care provider.
-In some cases, you might be referred to a doctor who specializes in urinary tract disorders (urologist).
+In some cases, you might be referred to a doctor who specializes in urinary tract disorders, called a urologist.

 Here's some information to help you prepare for your appointment.

-When you make the appointment, ask if there's anything you need to do in advance to prepare for common diagnostic tests.
+When you make the appointment, ask if there's anything you need to do to prepare.
 Make a list of:

 For urine color, questions to ask include: